 On July 4, 2008, Rick Wallenda smashed his grandfather’s prior distance record of 1,800ft, set at Kings Island in 1974, by walking 2,000ft in the same way as his grandfather, from the Eiffel Tower to a crane, and back again.
 The Cincinnati Enquirer said it was the only time in the history of the park that spectators watched in silence.

-Carla Wallenda is seventy-nine years old and still climbing to one hundred feet on her swaypole.
-She is the oldest do perform this stunt.
+At that time, Carla Wallenda was the oldest on record to perform this stunt.
 She also holds the longest running career of any daredevil.
-She has been soaring in the air since 1940—a seventy-five year career and still going.
+She had been soaring in the air since 1940—a seventy-seven year career.

 Rick Wallenda plans other highwire records for the future.